Ways to get involved in our garden community!

 April 18- The Native Plant Society’s Spring Sale: located at Conestee Park, 840 Mauldin Road, Greenville.
 Hours: 8:30 a.m. paid Native Plant Society members only, 9:00 a.m. general public.
 Sale ends at 1p.m.
 There will be good selection of native trees, shrubs, perennial wildflowers, vines, ferns, and grasses.

-April 23- ARBOR DAY CELEBRATIONS !!
+December 4- Arbor Day Celebrations !!
 Join us from 4-6pm in the grounds as we celebrate Arbor Day with students, parents, teachers, and representatives from, Schneider Tree Care, Trees Upstate, School District of Greenville County and City of Greenville.
 Third grade students across the county, public and private, participate in a classroom presentation of the Urban Forestry program that focuses on the value of trees in our urban communities.
 A contest is offered for poems, songs, essays and posters about trees.
 The GCGC Urban Forestry committee selects winners from each category.
 First, Second, and Third place winners will be recognized at this program.
 Winners receive a tree sapling to plant in their own yards as a reminder of the value of trees.
-This educational event is important to our mission and to the City of Greenville as a member of Tree City, USA for the last 39 years.
-THIS EVENT HAS BEEN POSTPONED
+This educational event is important to our mission and to the City of Greenville as a member of Tree City, USA for the last 40 years.

 Generally the Kilgore-Lewis House will close when weather closes the public schools in Greenville.
 However, there are times when icing on our property exceeds other areas in the city and other days when we “clear up” more quickly.
 In cases of inclement weather, please call Kilgore-Lewis House (864.232.3020) before risking dangerous driving conditions or a personal slip and fall to attend a meeting or event at the Kilgore-Lewis House.